 - Download and install Node.js because it is used by the Spy-js trace server.

 - Make sure the Spy-js plugin is enabled.
 The plugin is bundled with WebStorm and activated by default.
-If not, enable it as described in Enabling and Disabling Plugins.
+If the plugin is not activated, enable it on the Plugins page of the Settings / Preferences Dialog as described in Enabling and Disabling Plugins.

 Spy-js-Specific Configuration Settings

 In this field,

 specify the NodeJS installation home.
 Type the path to the NodeJS executable file manually,

 and select the location in the dialog box, that opens.

 With Spy-js, it is recommended to use Node.js version 0.10.24 or higher.

 |Trace server port||

 In this spin box, specify the port on which Spy-js will act as a proxy server.

 This port number must be the same as your system proxy port.